Stuycs-K/final-project-10-ayushin-arslan-cailiang-david/PRESENTATION.md

 GSM was also one of the first protocols to *encrypt* its communications streams.[^7]

 One of the major alternatives to GSM is CDMA.
 CDMA was used by Verizon, Sprint, and other smaller carriers.
 GSM was used by AT&T, Sprint, and other smaller carriers.[^24][^25] GSM phones couldn't be used CDMA networks and vice versa.
-Both of these technologies would later be obsolete with the introduction of LTE, which is the current standard.[^26][^27]
+Both of these technologies would later be obsolete with the introduction of LTE, which is the current standard.
+LTE started being rolled out in mass in 2010.
+By 2022, all major carriers have stopped supporting GSM in their networks.[^26][^27]

 Improvement on GSM:[^8][^9]